faxiu/sell/README.md

 # sell
-This is a demo, for learn spring-cloud
+This is a demo, for learn spring-cloud.